messyandmagneticassistant/mags-assistant/README.md

 Docs: [Apps Script deploy](docs/apps-script-deploy.md) · [Sheet details](docs/tally-sheets.md) · [Curl tests](docs/tally-tests.md)

+### Email inbound

+Point your Gmail Apps Script WebApp to `https://assistant.messyandmagnetic.com/email/inbound` with JSON `{ from, to, subject, html?, text? }`.

 ### Smoke tests

 The `smoke` GitHub Action checks the worker `/health` endpoint and posts synthetic payloads to `/tally-intake`.
 View logs in the Actions tab and re-run the workflow as needed.